quantizor/markdown-to-jsx/README.md

 - GFM task list support.

-- Fenced code blocks with [highlight.js](https://highlightjs.org/) support.
+- Fenced code blocks with [highlight.js](https://highlightjs.org/) support; see [Syntax highlighting](#syntax-highlighting) for instructions on setting up highlight.js.

 All this clocks in at around 6 kB gzipped, which is a fraction of the size of most other React markdown components.